andrewjahn/AndysBrainBook/docs/OpenScience/OS/BIDS_Overview.rst

 Validating your BIDS data
 *************************

 Once the BIDS conversion is complete and the anatomicals defaced, you can use the `BIDS validator <https://bids-standard.github.io/bids-validator/>`__ to ensure that your data are BIDS-compliant.
 If there are any issues in how the data were converted, these will show up as either warnings (in yellow) or errors (in red).
-If there is an error, then it will need to absolutely be addressed, otherwise the data will likely not work on BIDS-apps such as MRIQC and/or fMRIPrep.
+If there is an error, then it will need to be addressed, otherwise the data will likely not work on BIDS-apps such as MRIQC and/or fMRIPrep.
 Warnings are less pernicious, as you can potentially still run BIDS-apps on the data; however, at some point it will be worthwhile to address them.

+NOTE: You will likely get an error when performing the BIDS validation due to a minor format issue in the dataset_description.json file.
+This is not important and can be ignored.

 Final Thoughts
 **************